MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 3. On the **Add permissions** blade, to grant permissions to users in your organization, select **Add \<organization name> - All members** to select all users in your tenant, or select **Browse directory** to select a specific group.
 To grant permissions to external users, select **Enter details** and type the email address of the user, or Azure AD group.

-    To specify additional users or group, repeat this step.
+    Repeat this step to specify additional users who should have the same permissions.

 4. For **Choose permissions from preset**, select **Co-Owner**, **Co-Author**, **Reviewer**, or **Custom** to select the permissions that you want to grant.

     Note: Do not select **Viewer** for emails and if you do select **Custom**, make sure that you include **Edit and Save**.

+5. To specify additional users who should have different permissions, repeat steps 3 and 4.

-5. Click OK on the Add permissions blade,
+6. Click **OK** on the **Add permissions** blade.

-5. Click **OK** on the **Protection** blade, and then publish your changes.
+7. Click **OK** on the **Protection** blade, and then publish your changes.

 ## Next steps